msolomon/argo/spec.md

 ### Error values

-Errors are written in a specific format, which has the following schema in GraphQL (and a corresponding schema in Argo):
+Error values are written in a specific format, which has the following schema in GraphQL (and a corresponding schema in Argo):

 ```graphql